floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 When designing a software system from scratch, a monolith architecture is often the most productive choice.
 Developers can focus on the business logic of the application, without having to worry about the underlying infrastructure or deployment model.
 Using microservices architecture incurs additional complexity, as developers must define the interfaces between the services, and manage the communication between them.
-Modular monolith architecture strikes a balance between the two, by allowing developers to focus on the business logic first, while still providing the benefits of a distributed architecture.
+Modular monolith architecture compromises between the two, by allowing developers to focus on the business logic first, while still providing the benefits of a distributed architecture.
 The "Monolith First" approach proposed by #cite_author(<fowler_2015>) suggests initiating new software systems with a monolith architecture, and only moving to a microservices approach when the monolith architecture shows its limitations @fowler_2015.

 ==== Performance